MarcelWaldvogel/vcard4-ts/README.md

 - `PREF` is a `number`.
 It is not asserted whether it is in the range [1…100] required by the RFC; non-numeric values are returned as `NaN`.
+- `INDEX` is a `number`.
+It is not asserted whether it is a strictly positive integer as mandated by RFC6715; non-numeric values are returned as `NaN`.
 - `PID`, `TYPE`, and `SORT_AS` (`SORT-AS` in the VCF) are `string[]`s, again with a guaranteed minimum array length of 1.
 (Please note that [the example in the RFC](https://datatracker.ietf.org/doc/html/rfc6350#section-8)